ovidiuborze22/forum-master/README.md

 8. Coins
 9. Pagination and lazy loading
 10. Allow users to filter their content inside their profile
-11. Allow users to search for posts within subreddits
+11. Allow users to search for posts within subforum
-12. Pinning posts in a subreddit
+12. Pinning posts in a subforum

-## Known Bugs

-1. Status of "Saved" posts only appears on the post page itself, not when rendered as a post inside of a list of posts